Commit451/help-me-m8/README.md

 The experience with using this is of course not perfect.
 Here are some tips to avoid a bad experience:
 - The speaker on the 351V is not great.
 Headhpones are highly recommended.
 - Turn off Wifi after initial setup (ie. when using the M8 tracker).
 It is known to cause sound issues.
 - Do NOT turn off the screen (press the power button) on the device without first saving your project.
-I have experienced putting the device to sleep, then waking it up to find that the progress on my project was gone and only an older save of it existed.
+I have experienced putting the device to sleep, then waking it up to find that the progress on my project was gone and another project was open and nothing I had been doing was saved.
 - Always SAVE your project before turning off the device.
 Really, just get into the habit of saving every few minutes on this thing.
 - Backup your projects off the Teensy SD card and onto your computer.
 You never know when an SD card is going to fail.
+- You cannot see the battery percentage while using M8 unfortunately, but the light in the middle will start blinking red and green when the battery gets low.
+So, be sure to save when this starts happening too!

 ## Acknowledgements
 This entire project/experience would not be possible without the great work from Dirtywave and all the help I found in the [Discord](https://discord.gg/WEavjFNYHh).
 Thanks to christianhaitian for the creation of ArkOS, jasonporritt for creating rg351_m8c and also laamaa for the work on m8c.
 We all stand on the shoulders of giants.